Netherlands · Skilled Worker Visa· Leads to PROpen

 The EU Blue Card (Netherlands) is Netherlands's skilled worker visa programme and one of the most direct routes to permanent residence, typically achievable within 5 years.
 Standard EU Blue Card processed by the Netherlands.
 Higher salary threshold than HSM but offers EU-wide intra-mobility after 12 months in NL.

 Applications are processed in 13 months on average.
-Government fees start at $380, and the visa is valid for 4 years.
-Employer sponsorship is required — you must have a qualifying job offer before applying.
+Government fees start at $460, and the visa is valid for 4 years.
+Employer sponsorship is required.
+You must have a qualifying job offer before applying.

 The EU Blue Card (Netherlands) is suited to work in tech.